Canada to simplify SIN issuance for newcomers

 In an email to CIC News, ESDC has explained that SIN@Entry will give applicants for immigration streams – such as work permits or permanent residence – an option to request a SIN and view their SIN Confirmation Letter directly through their IRCC secure account.

-This integration will therefore allow applicants to request and receive their SIN as part of their interaction with IRCC, eliminating the need to apply separately for SIN.
+This integration will therefore allow applicants to request and receive their SIN as part of their interaction with IRCC, eliminating the need to apply separately for a SIN.

 As per the first State of Service Report, released March 7, this initiative could reduce in-person visits to Service Canada locations by as much as 50%, which would also reduce wait times for those accessing other programs in person.